 There are a number of Orthodontic approaches and other treatments that can be performed to improve the comfort of your pet.

-Once a month we have the privilege of working with Dr. Brenda Dixon from the University of Queensland.
-This service enables us to provide treatment to patients with more complex anaesthetic requirements who would otherwise miss out on vital dental care.
+On request we can utilise the services of Veterinary Anaesthetists, Dr Sarah Bigby and Dr Brenda Dixon.
+Their skills and knowledge enable us to provide treatment to patients with more complex anaesthetic requirements who would otherwise miss out on vital dental care.

 It is VERY valuable to have had a thorough diagnostic work-up and/or re-assessment just prior to the anaesthetic.
 This allows us to work with the most up to date information, reducing risk as much as possible for these procedures.